better-internet/radworks-grants/docs/blog/mirror_intro.md

 For Tree Grants, once your application is published via [radicle.community](https://radicle.community/c/grants/24), the application will remain open for public discussion.
 Unless further discussion is warranted, you should receive a response within 2 weeks.

-The committee will vote, using a multi-sig (Gnosis Safe).
+The committee will vote to approve funding.

 Once approved, you will get your first payment (40%) to help you get started with work.